BlueWizardHat/demo-kotlin-maven/README.md

 * [.gitattributes](https://git-scm.com/docs/gitattributes) - Tells git which line endings are used among other things - especially important if not all developers on your project use the same system/OS.
 * [.editorconfig](https://editorconfig.org/) - Tells the editor/IDE you are using which line endings are used, which encoding to use, how to indent and other things - Many editors and IDEs now support ```.editorconfig``` out of the box and some support it with addons and even using an editor that does not support it ```.editorconfig``` can still serve as documentation to developers what is expected in the project.

+Other files:

+* [lombok.config](https://projectlombok.org/) - If you use lombok (and if you use Java you should use lombok) always include ```lombok.config``` - even if it's just to specify ```config.stopBubbling = true``` - The same applies for any other tool that reads config files during build, make sure to configure them to not read any config files further out than the root of your project.

 ### Generate source jars